meghamishra/Predicting-Reception-Of-Comments-On-Articles-Of-New-York-Times/README.md

 ![](https://drive.google.com/uc?export=view&id=1_bH9Bbs46n3Fmd2FCdr9nGXooAHzoW-X)

 ### Predicting the reception of comments on the New York Times Articles

-Since only notebooks were to be submitted on Gradescope, we have made this README file for the rest of the work.
-Gradescope submission contains only the final notebook (final\_project\_520.ipynb) and other supporting notebooks created during the intermediate stages, along with this README file.
+The [report](Report.pdf) explains the approach and results of the work.

+The `final` directory contains the following work.

 ##### Final notebook: ‘final\_project\_520.ipynb’